Two Rivers Community School

 Two Rivers Community School is an independent, Islamic, co-educational school, located in Mareeba, Queensland.
-It is administered by Independent Schools Queensland, planning to open to enrolments in January 2026 and is the first Islamic school built in rural Australia.
+It is administered by Independent Schools Queensland, planning to open for enrolments in January 2026 and is the first Islamic school built in rural Australia.

 History

 There is a long-standing Muslim Albanian community that has resided in Mareeba since the 1920's who have played an active role in the wider community.
 In 1970, the Mareeba Mosque was established helping cement the community's roots in the town.
 In 2021, 2022, and 2023 there was significant inter-state migration from southern states such as New South Wales and Victoria to Queensland as people sought greater work-life balance and quality of life.
 Muslims seeking a rural lifestyle migrated to Mareeba as there was already an existing Muslim community based around the mosque.
 As a result of the increase in the Muslim community, there was a need to establish an independent Muslim school.